XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Authorized Accounts ##

 The XRP Ledger's Authorized Accounts feature enables a gateway to limit who can hold that gateway's issuances, so that unknown Ripple addresses cannot hold the currency the gateway issues.
 Ripple feels this is *not necessary* in most cases, since gateways have full control over the process of redeeming Ripple balances for value in the outside world.
-(You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the Ripple Consensus Ledger.)
+(You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the XRP Ledger.)

 To use the Authorized Accounts feature, a gateway enables the `RequireAuth` flag for its issuing address, and then individually approves each accounting relationship.
 An address can only hold funds issued by a gateway after its accounting relationship with that gateway is approved.